BlackDice/scent/docs/system.md

 # System holds logic

 System is basically just wrapper around the piece of code representing game mechanics.
 It can be really simple.
-Over complicated system is much harder to read, test, maintain and debug.
+Over complicated systems are much harder to read, test, maintain and debug.
 Keep that in mind when designing your systems.

 ## Defining the system